gatling/gatling/src/docs/content/reference/script/core/injection/index.md

 When chaining `andThen` calls, Gatling will define the new children to only start once all the users of the previous children have terminated, descendants included.

-## Disabling Gatling Enterprise Load Sharding
+## Disabling Gatling Enterprise load sharding

 By default, Gatling Enterprise will distribute your injection profile amongst all load generators when running a distributed test from multiple nodes.